apes-suite/musubi/paper.md

 Musubi is a multi-level, parallel lattice Boltzmann solver and part of the APES suite.
-It is working on an octree mesh that is linearized by a (Morton) space-filling curve and uses efficient data structures allowing adaptive parallel simulations.
+It is working on an octree mesh that is linearized by a (Morton) space-filling curve and uses efficient data structures allowing for adaptive, distributed parallel simulations.

 Musubi is designed to deal with huge meshes (billions of lattices) and complex geometries on large computing systems efficiently.